graysonriffe/NFRev1/docs/pages/1_install.md

 @image html blankproject.png "The template opened in Visual Studio" width=70%

-To build the project, go to Build -> Build Solution or Build Project.
-Both do the same thing since there's only one project in the solution initially.
-You could also hit the default keyboard shortcut of `Ctrl-Shift-B`.
+To build the project, go to Build -> Build Solution or Build Project, which will not build your assets.
+You can also also hit the default keyboard shortcut of `Ctrl-Shift-B` to build both your app and assets at once.

-@note After your application is built, your assets are also built and placed into the output `assets` directory.
-As your project grows, this could take longer and longer, so this can be disabled in the project properties dialog under Build Events -> Post-Build Event.
-Change "Use In Build" to "No" and save.
+@note When the "Build Assets" project is built, the resulting NFPacks are moved to the output `assets` directory next to your .exe for you.

 NF is a **statically-linked** library.
 This means that your build will not rely on any external dlls other than the MSVC redistributable.